|This particular “dazzle” of zebras was all female except for a youngster.|

 |Zebras don’t stay around too long unless there’s a constant stream of pellets, fruits, and vegetables.|

-This may sound disgusting to health enthusiasts out there, but this particular cake in order to taste exceptional requires Cool Whip, a non-dairy topping, heavily sweetened with real sugar, that tastes exceptionally good.
+This may sound disgusting to health enthusiasts out there.
+Still, to taste exceptional, this particular cake requires Cool Whip, a non-dairy topping heavily sweetened with real sugar that tastes exceptionally good.
 We’ve seen videos from the US of people eating bowls of the chemical-laden stuff as a treat.

 |This zebra was licking pellet dust off the veranda tiles.|

 I must admit that in our old lives, either of us may have at one point or another taken a taste or two with a spoon directly from a plastic container of Cool Whip in the fridge.
-It was really good…then.
+It was perfect, then.
 I used to put it on my ice cream with caramel syrup.
 Oh, good grief!
+Stop!
 My mouth is watering!
-Stop!

-A few days ago, I let Kathy know I wasn’t making the cake…no berries…no Cool Whip.
+A few days ago, I let Kathy know I wasn’t making the cake.
+There were no berries, no Cool Whip at the market.
 Since no one in the group was particularly gung-ho for sweets, Kathy said, “No worries, don’t make a cake.”
 I felt bad since it’s not my nature to offer to do something and then “backpedal.”
 In this case, I had to let it go.

 |These two were scrounging for any stray pellets.|

 As I’m sitting here now, on yet another perfect-weather-day, nine kudus stopped by, all girls, all looking for pellets, apples, and carrots.
-My favorite kudu who I can identify by a “u-shaped” notch in her right ear, walks right up to the edge of the veranda and licked my bare toes, as usual.
+My favorite kudu, who I can identify by a “u-shaped” notch in her right ear, walked right up to the edge of the veranda and licked my bare toes, as usual.
 She makes me laugh!

 |A third joined them in the search.|

 As soon as we upload this post, we’ll be heading to Henk Van Rooyen Park for the annual Honorary Rangers Winter Fair.
-This is the same location where Aamazing River View restaurant is located which we wrote about in yesterday’s post here.
+This is the same location where Aamazing River View restaurant is located, which we wrote about in yesterday’s post.